jorgelhd94/toast_message_web2py_plugin/README.md

 After installing the plugin in the web2py plugin manager it is necessary to add a few lines of code in the main layout.

-1. Add the next code to view/layout.html (the main layout) into the body tag:
+1. Add the next code to view/layout.html (the main layout) into the body tag (preferably last):

 + `{{=plugin_toastr_message()}}`
 + ``<div id="plugin-toastr-message">``